Why does my cat bite me?

 Play with your kitten a few times a day using a variety of toys such as plush toys that mimic different types of prey, wands with teasers that they can chase and catch, tunnels where they can hide etc. Your kitten won’t play alone and needs a moving target, so it is important that you move the toys for your kitten and encourage playful behaviour.
 After your kitten catches the toy, reward them with a treat to satisfy their hunting experience and encourage this good behaviour.

-How to stop a kitten or cat from biting
+How to stop kittens from biting

 A kitten will always have a playful energy so as an owner, you need to direct that towards toys, not hands or feet.
 If your kitten starts play biting your hand or foot, say no sharply and disengage from the play, but give them a toy to play with in place of your hand.
 This will help them understand that when they want to play, they should play with their toys.

 Similarly to a kitten, if your cat bites you either aggressively or during play, it is important you let them know that this behaviour isn’t ok.
-Don’t shout at your cat or hit them, this will likely upset your cat and cause stress which will lead to further misbehaviour.
+Don’t shout at your cat or hit them, this will likely upset your cat and cause stress, which will lead to further misbehaviour.
 When they bite, say “no” or “ouch” and stop playing with them for a minute.
 If you react the same way every time then your cat will soon realise that playtime ends whenever they bite you and eventually, they’ll stop.
-You can reward your cat when it is playing with its toys to reemphasise that this is the best way to play!
+You can reward your cat when it is playing with its toys to reemphasise that this is the best way to play.

 Cats biting is part of their nature, so when we tell them not to hunt or bite our moving, prey-like hands, we are asking them to do something that feels wrong to them.
 It is important to be patient with your pet, understand their different behaviours and moods and follow the above tips when needed so that you have the best relationship with your pet cat.
 Have a look at our We Talk Pet blog for more information and tips about cats.